guilhermeblanco/fig-standards/README.md

 - Step 3: Proposed Final Draft

-  > At this stage  of the draft specification, Board will approve and
+  > At this stage  of the draft specification, the Board may approve it and
-  > specification group will use it as the basis for contract and sample
+  > the specification group will use it as the basis for contract and sample
   > implementations (aka. as Reference Implementation and Technology
   > Compatibility Kit).

 - Step 4: Final Release

   > The spec group then sees that the Reference Implementation (RI) and the
-  > Technology Compatiblity Kit (TCK) are completed before sending to the Board
+  > Technology Compatibility Kit (TCK) are completed before sending to the Board
   > for final approval.

 Every Specification is organized by its current status.
 These statuses